 Amphibians, Reptiles, & Fish

-Amphibians, reptiles, and fish are found at all elevations within Sequoia and Kings Canyon National Parks and certain species may be found at all times of the year.
+Amphibians, reptiles, and fish are found at all elevations within Sequoia and Kings Canyon National Parks.
+Many species can only be observed seasonally while others may be found at all times of the year.
 Their occurrence ranges from common (e.g. western fence lizards) to extirpated (locally extinct) (e.g. foothill yellow-legged frogs).
-The parks also have numerous species of exotics such as the bullfrog and many species of fish, which were brought into naturally fishless lakes to make the area more attractive to anglers.
+The parks also have numerous non-native species such as the bullfrog and many species of fish, which were brought into naturally fishless high elevation lakes and streams to make the area more attractive to anglers.